UWCSESecurityLab/adscraper/crawl-cluster/README.md

 ads scraped.
 Each job will have its own directory, with the pattern `job_<jobId>`.
 The database contains a reference to the path of the screenshot and HTML files for each page and ad, which is relative to the root of the storage volume.

+## Performance Notes

+Crawling with puppeteer can take many resources.
+In our experience, the crawl cluster needs at least 1 CPU core and 4GB of RAM per crawler instance.
+The minimum resources for each node can be specified in [config/indexed-job.yaml](config/indexed-job.yaml).

+However, the main bottleneck when crawling is often disk I/O, because Chrome constantly caches data to disk.
+If you plan to run many crawlers in parallel, we recommend using SSDs.

+Running with profiles further complicates the disk I/O issue.
+When running a cluster, the profiles are by default stored in the shared storage volume.
+This is problematic because if it is a network storage volume, it can be slow to read and write to, especially if multiple crawlers are attempting to read and write simultaneously.
+Profiles can be large - up to 5GB after crawling many sites.

+One mitigation strategy is to locally cache profiles, rather than on the network volume.
+This can be done by adding a second volumeMount to the container in [config/indexed-job.yaml](config/indexed-job.yaml), and use a hostPath volume that points to a local directory on the worker node.
+This will allow for faster reads and writes.
+However, you must then restrict profiles to running on the worker node on which its profile is stored, if you reuse profiles across crawls (i.e. a profile building crawl followed by an ad collection crawl).
+This can be done by setting the `nodeName` field in the job specification to the name of the worker node where the profile is stored.